Stewardship

 Practical Steps

 Start with a budget that honors God.
-Eliminate destructive debt.
+Get out of destructive debt.
 Build an emergency fund.
 Invest for the future.
 And always give generously.
-These simple principles, applied consistently, will transform your financial life.
+These simple principles, applied consistently, will change your financial life.